huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 # Fine-Tuning week of XLSR-Wav2Vec2 on 60 languages 🌍

 Welcome to the fine-tuning week!
-The goal of this week is to have state-of-the-art automatic speech recognition (ASR) models on as many languages as possible.
-The fine-tuning week ends on Friday, the 26th March at 12am PST time.
+The goal of this week is to have state-of-the-art automatic speech recognition (ASR) models in as many languages as possible.
+The fine-tuning weekends on Friday, the 26th March at midnight PST time.

 Participants are encouraged to fine-tune the pretrained [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) checkpoint on one or more of the 60 languages of [Common Voice dataset](https://commonvoice.mozilla.org/en/datasets).
 Furthermore, it is very much appreciated if participants fine-tune XLSR-Wav2Vec2 on a language that is not included in the Common Voice dataset.

-All fine-tuned models uploaded until Friday, the 26th March 12am PST, will be taken into account for a competition and the best model per language will be awarded a prize if the best model performs reasonbly well.
+All fine-tuned models uploaded until Friday, the 26th March midnight PST, will be taken into account for competition, and the best model per language will be awarded a prize if the best model performs reasonably well.
-The testing data to evaluate the models will be the official Common Voice *`test`* data of version 6.1.
-Again, participants are very much encouraged to fine-tune XLSR-Wav2Vec2 on languages that are not found in the [Common Voice dataset](https://commonvoice.mozilla.org/en/datasets) since those languages are even more likely to be underrepresented in the speech community.
+The testing data to evaluate the models will be the official [Common Voice dataset](https://commonvoice.mozilla.org/en/datasets) *`test data`* of version 6.1.
+Again, participants are very much encouraged to fine-tune XLSR-Wav2Vec2 on languages that are not found in the Common Voice dataset since those languages are even more likely to be underrepresented in the speech community.
-Each model fine-tuned on a language not found in Common Voice, will be evaluated by the Hugging Face after Friday, the 26th March 12am PST, and if the model performs reasonably well, the model receives a prize as well.
+Each model fine-tuned on a language not found in Common Voice, will be evaluated by the Hugging Face after Friday, the 26th March at midnight PST, and if the model performs reasonably well, the model receives a prize as well.
 For more information on which data can be used for training, how the models are evaluated exactly, and what type of data preprocessing can be used, please see ["Training and Evaluation Rules"](#training-and-evaluation-rules).

 **Please keep in mind:**
 The spirit of the fine-tuning week is to provide state-of-the-art speech recognition in as many languages as possible to the community!
-So while we encourage a healthy competition between people/groups of the same language so that better results are obtained, it is **extremely important** that we help each other and share our insights with the whole team/community.
+So while we encourage healthy competition between people/groups of the same language so that better results are obtained, it is extremely important that we help each other and share our insights with the whole team/community.
 What matters in the end is what has been achieved by the team as a whole during the fine-tuning week.
-That being said, we strongly encourage people to share tips & tricks on the forum or on Slack, help each other when team members encounter bugs and to work in groups.
-To make it easier to share and help, forum threads have been created under the name {language} ASR: Fine-Tuning Wav2Vec2, *e.g.* [here](https://discuss.huggingface.co/t/arabic-asr-fine-tuning-wav2vec2/4608).
+That being said, we strongly encourage people to share tips & tricks on the forum or Slack, help each other when team members encounter bugs, and work in groups.
+To make it easier to share and help, forum threads have been created under the name {language} ASR: Fine-Tuning Wav2Vec2, e.g. here.
 It is very much possible that prizes will be given to groups of people instead of individuals.
-Also don't hesitate to ask questions, propose improvements to the organization, to the material given to participants, etc...🤗
+Also, don't hesitate to ask questions, propose improvements to the organization, to the material given to participants, etc...🤗

 ## Table of Contents